 What if I need to make changes to a planning permission?

 There are two types of amendments you can apply for following the grant of planning permission:

 How do I know whether the amendment is material or non-material?

-There are no set guidelines as to what can be considered as non-material or minor material and each case is assessed on its own merits.
+There are no set guidelines as to what can be considered as non-material or minor material.
+Each case is assessed on its own merits.

-You can find detailed guidance about both these types of applications in the ‘Flexible options for planning permissions’ section of the Planning Practice Guidance website
+You can find detailed guidance about both these types of applications.
+See the ‘Flexible options for planning permissions’ section of the Planning Practice Guidance website

-If you are still not sure contact the planning advice and information service who will advise you on the most appropriate amendment route to take.
+If you are still not sure contact the planning advice and information service.
+We will advise you on the best amendment route to take.

 A considerate company actively looks to limit the impacts of the business on the wider area in terms of noise generation and disturbance.
 It acknowledges that Camden is a densely built borough with a tight mix of commercial and residential properties.
 It works with the local community to make changes where necessary to manage impacts.
 It follows all the necessary legislation and ensures all necessary consents are sought from the Council.